AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 |<img src="https://github.com/AguaClara/horizontal_filtration/blob/master/images/Hole%20cut.JPG?raw=true" >|
 |:---:|
-|Figure X: This sketch illustrates the fabrication method used to cut notches in both the center plates and filter shelves.
+|Figure 3: This sketch illustrates the fabrication method used to cut notches in both the center plates and filter shelves.
 The blue circle was drilled out first, then two cuts parallel to the outer edges of the hole were made using the band saw.
 This technique left a rounded notch in the plates, but maintained a decent degree of consistency over made cuts.
 </center>
 <div class="alert alert-block alert-danger">
 ~Photos for these steps?
 It is hard for me to picture.

 </div>

 2. Filter shelf - The filter shelves were cut from a sheet of 1/8" PVC.
 To cut in the notches into the shelves the same techniques as with the filter plates was used, but varied for the different thickness.
 First a 1/4" hole (for the thickness of the center plates) was drilled at a measured location on the shelf with the drill press.
 The location of the notches depends on the number and location of the center plates.
 In the built model this was chosen to be at the 1/3 and 2/3 distances along the width of the shelf, to create 3 even sections.
 The update design, however, uses 3 plates.
 Upon drilling the holes, the notch was cut using the band saw.
 To get the angled edge of the shelf, a jig was constructed, first by the team and later by Tim Brock, of the machine shop.
 The jig provided an angled surface to attach the shelf through as it was led through the band saw at an angle.
 This process required much precision and care.
 While it works, potential other methods of shelf fabrication should be explored.
 One option is to cut the shelves at an angle as a first step, to avoid needing to shave thin strips after holes have been drilled. this would save time and be less wasteful of the plastic.

 <div class="alert alert-block alert-danger">
 How did you predetermine the location for the 1/4" hole?